 How to hand out flyers effectively on the street

-When it comes to passing out flyers on the street it’s extremely important that you get permission from the local authority.
+When it comes to handing out flyers on the street it’s extremely important that you get permission from the local authority.
 Public streets are a great way to reach a whole bunch of people, but they’re also going to be subject to more restrictions and rules.

-You may need to get a license in order to pass anything out directly on the street.
+You may need to get a license in order to hand anything out directly on the street.
 You may also need to get permission from anyone whose building you might be standing in front of.
 Talking with the local authority will help you better understand these rules.

 From there, you want to make sure you are keeping that pitch in mind.
 People walking down the street are busy and if you don’t catch their attention they’re going to walk right by you.